millisande/anvil-google-text-scanner/README.md

 ## How to create an anvil app

-You will need to sign up for anvil.
+You will need to sign up for anvil. hhhhhhh

 ## How to run the local part of the app